 Take, for example, Microsoft’s Tay.
-The Twitterbot was designed to use interface from real Twitter users in order to then send out relatable Tweets.
+The Twitterbot was designed to use an interface from real Twitter users in order to then send out relatable Tweets.
 However, as people on the internet are sometimes not that great, Tay’s evolution into one was pretty embarrassing for Microsoft.
 Tay quickly turned into a very racist character.

 The Current State of Robotic Technology in the Workplace

 For every failure, though, you can find many more success stories.
 Robotic technology appears to be everywhere in today’s business environment from production lines to computers to automated checkers at grocery stores.
 However, here are a couple of big areas you might already be seeing in your day-to-day life.

 A telepresence robot has the body of a robot but the head of your employee –